 We believe that we all have a responsibility to promote healthy behaviours and integrate prevention of ill-health into our services.

-We also believe that we should be encouraging people to take a greater level of personal responsibility for their health and wellbeing and this is also an important priority of the NHS Five Year Forward View.
+We also believe that we should be encouraging people to take a greater level of personal responsibility for their health and wellbeing.
+This is also an important priority of the NHS 5-year forward view.

 A set of criteria have been developed by primary and secondary care clinicians in Cornwall and Devon.